volusion/element/content/how-to/style-a-block-with-aphrodite.md

 ---
 title: 'Style A Block With Aphrodite'
+metaTitle: 'Style A Block With Aphrodite'
+metaDescription: 'Aphrodite is a framework for writing JavaScript-based CSS and creating dynamic classes for use in React.
+Learn how to use it when building in Element.'
 ---

-Aphrodite is a framework for writing JavaScript based CSS and creating dynamic classes for use in React.
+Aphrodite is a framework for writing JavaScript-based CSS and creating dynamic classes for use in React.
 You can read more about it in the [official documentation](https://github.com/Khan/aphrodite).

 ## Writing Your Styles

 ### 1. Creating User-Editable Props

 Sometimes you will want your user to be able to alter the style of their block.
 Most commonly this comes in the form of changing colors.
-For a detailed explaination on writing props, check our our [documentation for adding proptypes to a block](/how-to/proptypes).
+For a detailed explanation on writing props, see "[Add element Proptypes](/how-to/proptypes)."

 ### 2. Writing Your Styles File